developer-hchan/Blackjack_Strategy_Simulation/README.md

 * 12* represents A,A , which is a unique case as it is technically a **soft 12**

 We start by generating the expected value for the player decisions that can be performed on a **hard 20**.
 * Decisions usually include 'stand', 'hit', 'double', and 'surrender', but the decisions available to the player can be adjusted in the simulation settings.
-See [How Do I Run My Own Simulations Using This Code?](#how-do-i-run-my-own-simulations-using-this-code) for more information.
+See [How Do I Run My Own Simulations and Create My Own Charts Using This Code?](#how-do-i-run-my-own-simulations-and-create-my-own-charts-using-this-code) for more information.

 Here is an example of generated expected values for a player's **hard 20** against a **dealer face up Ace**:
 * Stand = 2.96